 These days most window treatments are made from PVC, which is not ideal.
 One thing you can change is the material your window treatments are made from.
 Make sure to source Eco-specifier or Green-guard gold accredited fabrics; these will not emit any harmful VOC gases, or leave harmful particles around when you are handling them.
 You can find these fabrics at window blind companies like this.

 Consume healthy foods

 Your life is all about what you eat and when it is consumed.
-The food you intake in regular basis will either make or break your life.
+The food you intake on a regular basis will either make or break your life.
 Healthy food items must be used at all times.
 From eggs to milk and vegetables to fruits, each and every item that is consumed must be purchased in the most cautious manner.
 You need to ensure that a natural diet is preferred over junk food.
 Excessive intake of junk food can create a problem.
 However, that doesn’t mean completely isolating yourself from junk food.

 You can set restrictions on what is being consumed or have cheat days.
-The main thing to avoid are saturated fats.
+The main thing to avoid is saturated fats.
 Saturated fats are anything that is generally fried.
 Restrict your calories to under 2,000 per day to ensure you aren’t piling on the pounds.

 Cut down the clutter

-Clutter is one of the reasons why most of the homeowners are psychologically depressed.
+Clutter is one of the reasons why most homeowners are psychologically depressed.
 It is of paramount importance to get rid of all the mess in your house and cut down on the clutter.
 A more organised living place always has a great impact on your daily life.